 The glittering sea curves around one side and marshes teeming with wildlife, including migrating birds and rare plant species, around the other.
-From the outside, it looks a little domineering – well it was built to keep the French navy at bay – but buoy is it full of nautical charm.
+From the outside, it looks a little domineering (after all, it was built to keep the French Navy away), but buoy is it full of nautical charm.

 As soon as you step inside you’ll be greeted with chic furnishings, wood burners to keep you toasty in winter and magical views of what seems like an endless sea from the kitchen, huge living room area and balcony – the perfect spot for a seafood feast in summer.

 VisitEngland would like to invite you to take part in a short survey about our website.